danyangzz/PR2022-AOPL/README.md

 # PR2022-AOPL
 This is the code for

-Adaptive-order proximity learning for graph-based clustering
+Adaptive-order Proximity Learning for Graph-based Clustering

 Danyang Wu, Wei Chang, Jitao Lu, Feiping Nie, Rong Wang, Xuelong Li